Bye Bye Birdie

 Bye Bye Birdie is a stage musical with music by Charles Strouse and lyrics by Lee Adams, with a book by Michael Stewart.

-Originally titled Let's Go Steady, Bye Bye Birdie is set in 1958.
+Originally titled Let's Go Steady, it is set in 1958.
 The play's book was influenced by Elvis Presley being drafted into the US Army in 1957.
 The rock star character's name, "Conrad Birdie", is word play on the name of Conway Twitty.
-Twitty later had a long career as a country music star, but, in the late 1950s, he was one of Presley's rock 'n' roll rivals.
+Twitty later had a long career as a country music star but, in the late 1950s, he was one of Presley's rock 'n' roll rivals.

-The original 1960–1961 Broadway production was a Tony Award–winning success.
+The original 1960–61 Broadway production was a Tony Award–winning success.
 It spawned a London production and several major revivals, a sequel, a 1963 film, and a 1995 television production.
 The show also became a popular choice for high school and college productions due to its variable cast size and large proportion of ensemble numbers.

 History

 Producer Edward Padula had the idea for a musical initially titled Let's Go Steady, a "happy teenage musical with a difference".
 Padula contracted with two writers and Charles Strouse and Lee Adams wrote seven songs for their libretto.
 Padula, Strouse, and Adams sought Gower Champion as director/choreographer, who until that time had choreographed only a few musicals.
 (Fred Astaire and Morton DaCosta had already declined.)
 However, Champion did not like the book, and the writers were fired.
 Michael Stewart then took their place.
 Stewart's first draft, Love and Kisses, focused on a couple thinking of divorce whose children persuade them to stay together, a theme soon taken up by the Disney film The Parent Trap.

 Champion wanted "something more".
-"The 'something more' had been right there in the newspaper.
+The 'something more' had been right there in the newspaper.
 Rock-and-roll idol Elvis Presley was drafted into the Army on 20 December 1957, and in September 1958 left the US for eighteen months in Germany, provoking a media circus that included Presley's giving a specially-selected member of the Women's Army Corps "one last kiss".
 After brainstorming, Stewart and Adams "came up with the idea of a rock-and-roll singer going off to the Army and its effect on a group of teenagers in a small town in Ohio.
 The name of the singer initially was 'Ellsworth', which was soon changed to 'Conway Twitty' before we discovered there was already a Conway Twitty who was threatening to sue us, and then, finally, 'Conrad Birdie.